bbauska/JS-Animated-Slideshow/README.md

 <h2>Module 3:</h2>

-This module is designed to provide learners with a comprehensive understanding of advanced JavaScript techniques and the jQuery library.
+<p>This module is designed to provide learners with a comprehensive
+understanding of advanced JavaScript techniques and the jQuery library.</p>

 <h2>1.1.1.
 Syllabus</h2>